Jesús Torbado

 Jesús Torbado (4 January 1943 – 22 August 2018) was a Spanish writer, journalist and traveler.
 He was born in León and studied journalism in Madrid.
 He won the 1965 Premio Alfaguara for his novel Las corrupciones.
-In 1976, he won the Premio Planeta for En el día de hoy, a book about the Spanish Civil War.
+In 1976, he won the Premio Planeta for En el día de hoy, an alternate history about the Spanish Civil War.
 In 1993, he won the Premio Ateneo de Sevilla for El peregrino.